afrittoli/openstack-four-opens/README.md

 Static Version
 --------------

-(TBD) A static version of this presentation will be available at: https://afrittoli.github.io/openstack-four-opens
+A static version of this presentation will be available at: https://afrittoli.github.io/openstack-four-opens

 Contributing Back